UNCOVER

 Tony Yuile, clinical hypnotherapist and gut-brain specialist, offering evidence-based hypnotherapy for IBS relief.

 Hi, I’m Tony Yuile — a clinical hypnotherapist and mind-body wellbeing coach.
-I support people living with IBS, and similar functional gastrointestinal disorders, in managing symptoms and improving their daily wellbeing through evidence-based gut-directed hypnotherapy (GDH).
+I support people living with IBS, and similar functional gastrointestinal disorders, in managing symptoms and improving their daily wellbeing through evidence-informed gut-directed hypnotherapy (GDH).

 Note: Hypnotherapy is a complementary support; a medical diagnosis of IBS from your doctor is required before starting my Gut-Brain Connection Program.